swetha679/D-FLIPDLOP-NEGEDGE/README.md

 ![image](https://github.com/naavaneetha/D-FLIPDLOP-NEGEDGE/assets/154305477/8592c0d8-2917-4142-91b9-d6c30dd891d2)

-Next state of D flip-flop is always equal to data input, D for every positive transition of the clock signal.
+Next state of D flip-flop is always equal to the data input, D for every positive transition of the clock signal.
 Hence, D flip-flops can be used in registers, shift registers and some of the counters.

 **Procedure**

-/* write all the steps invloved */
+1. Type the program in Quartus software.

+2. Compile and run the program.

+3. Generate the RTL schematic and save the logic diagram.

+4. Create nodes for inputs and outputs to generate the timing diagram.

+5. For different input combinations generate the timing diagram.

 **PROGRAM**